sunfounder/arduino_starter_kit/docs/source/2_first_circuit.rst

 .. image:: img/2_led_color.png

-The LEDs in your kit have two leads: a long one and a short one.
-The long lead is known as the anode and the short one as the cathode.
-On some LEDs, the cathode side is indicated by a flat edge.
-For the LED to work, current must enter through the anode and exit through the cathode.
-Therefore, the anode (long lead) should face towards the positive side of the breadboard, and the cathode (short lead) should face towards the ground (negative).
+These devices are designed with two leads: a longer one known as the anode and a shorter one called the cathode.
+To function properly, the anode should be connected to the positive terminal of the power source, and the cathode should be connected to the negative terminal or ground.
+Some LEDs feature a flat edge on the side of the cathode to aid in correct placement.

 .. image:: img/2_led_pin.jpg
     :width: 200